What is the Northern Ireland Energy Bills Support Scheme?

 Valid UK or EU / EEA photo driving licence

 Armed Forces ID card or Police Warrant card

 Translink SmartPass (Senior / 60+ / War Disabled / Blind Person)

 Asylum ID card

-Additional information about receiving Northern Ireland Energy Bills Support Scheme prepayment meter vouchers
+Additional information about receiving Northern Ireland Energy Bills Support Scheme vouchers

 The vouchers will be valid until 31 March 2023 so we suggest you use them as soon as possible.

-Vouchers will be sent out from the middle of January to the end of Febuary and could arrive at any point during that time.
-If you haven’t received anything by the end of Febuary/early March, contact your electricity supplier as soon as possible after then.
+Vouchers will be sent out from the middle of January to the end of February and could arrive at any point during that time.
+If you haven’t received anything by the end of February/early March, contact your electricity supplier as soon as possible after then.

 If you have arrears on your electricity account this will have no impact on you receiving your payment or vouchers.
 The payment is completely separate to any arrears.